huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Filename for the input data.
+The data should be saved in a column-wised and formated (CSV-like) text file.

 *Type:*